Jerrold G. Neeff

 Entertainment Law (S): LAW JD 905

 This seminar will focus on the varied legal doctrines that influence both the business and practice of Entertainment Law.
 Some of the primary topics include issues involving publicity rights and the use and control of image, celebrity and promotion issues, defamation and free speech, invasion of privacy, copyright including infringement and dispute and other general contractual relations surrounding the entertainment field.
 The course will also explore the practical aspects of entertainment law such as complicated litigation issues involving jurisdictional and venue concerns, client counseling and negotiations and other ethical concerns raised in the course of representation of your client.
 This course will not focus on sports entertainment or any other specific labor-related organizations.
 There will be no final exam.
 Grades will be based upon papers and class participation.
-LIMITED WRITING REQUIREMENT OPTION: A limited number of students may be permitted to satisfy the upper-class writing requirement with the approval of the Associate Dean for Academic Affairs.
+NOTES: This class does not satisfy the upper-class writing requirement.
 ENROLLMENT LIMIT: 18 students.
 GRADING NOTICE: This class does not offer the CR/NC/H option. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
-Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.FALL 2015: LAW JD 905 A1 , Sep 3rd to Dec 3rd 2015
+Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.FALL 2016: LAW JD 905 A1 , Sep 8th to Dec 8th 2016

 |Thu||4:20 pm||6:20 pm||3||Jerrold G. Neeff||LAW|